RPi-Distro/pi-gen/README.md

  * `WPA_ESSID`, `WPA_PASSWORD` and `WPA_COUNTRY` (Default: unset)

    If these are set, they are use to configure `wpa_supplicant.conf`, so that the raspberry pi can automatically connect to a wifi network on first boot.
 If `WPA_ESSID` is set and `WPA_PASSWORD` is unset an unprotected wifi network will be configured.
+If set, `WPA_PASSWORD` must be between 8 and 63 characters.

  * `ENABLE_SSH` (Default: `0`)